 Damaged, then demolished

 Wear and tear may have taken their toll on the Eleanor Cross in St Albans, particularly given the amount of cart and barrow traffic that would have passed nearby.
-Nonetheless, it seems entirely plausible that the cross in St Albans was significantly damaged by Parliamentary troops garrisoning the town in the early 1640s.
+But it seems entirely plausible that the main damage to the cross in St Albans resulted from deliberate vandalism by Parliamentary troops garrisoning the town in the early 1640s.

 One strand of iconoclasm at the time was a dislike of crosses and funerary monuments, including some of the Eleanor Crosses.
 The Cheapside Cross was the focus of much controversy before it was torn down in 1643 , following legislation requiring the removal of idolatrous images within London.
 A few years later Charing Cross was also demolished.
 Although this legislation did not extend beyond the capital, it is indicative of the attitudes of militant iconoclasts.